xPeach-94/git-workshop/README.markdown

 Pull Request
 -------
 In modern development, we work with Pull Requests.
 Here you can ask your peers to review your code.
 Let's try that out in Github!
+To do this, we first have to fork this repository.
+You can do this by clicking on the right top of this workshop on "Fork".
+More information about forking a repository you can find here: [this tutorial](https://help.github.com/articles/fork-a-repo)

+If you have forked the workshop to your own Github profile, you can start creating pull requests on that version.
+So:
+- Clone the version you just forked to your own profile to your local environment.

+Tip: No clue how to clone anymore?
+Check the "clone" part of this workshop above!

+Follow the steps about Pull Requests:

 - Create a new branch with again your name, but then add `-PR` after it.
 So for example:
   `jeroen-egelmeers-PR`